Your Ultimate 3 Days in Marrakech Itinerary

 Afternoon tea at Royal Mansour was a splurge on our 3 days in Marrakech itinerary, and I have zero regrets.
 You need to make a reservation in advance, and I would plan it strategically because it is a multi-hour experience, not just a quick snack break.
 The Moroccan tea service arrives with ceremony, along with delicious pastries and savory bites.

 There is something special about afternoon tea in Morocco.
 The mint tea is poured high above the glass in that signature flourish, and I just loved how special it felt.
-After a couple of busy sightseeing days, sitting in that peaceful tearoom felt like hitting pause on our 3 days in Marrakech itinerary.
-It was peaceful and so indulgent.
+After a couple of busy sightseeing days, sitting in that peaceful tearoom felt so indulgent.

 After tea, we wandered around the hotel grounds to really take advantage of being there.
 The architecture, courtyards, and pathways are stunning, and it would have been a shame to rush out.
-We explored slowly, peeked into quiet corners, and soaked up the atmosphere before heading back to the medina.
+We explored slowly and soaked up the atmosphere before heading back to the medina.
 Adding this to your 3 days in Marrakech itinerary gives you a completely different perspective on the city, and it is one of those experiences we still talk about.

 Relax at the Riad

 We intentionally left time to relax at the riad before our last night.
-A dip in the rooftop pool felt like the perfect reset.
-Warm days make pool time even better.
-There are a lot of cute rooftop areas that are perfect to just chill.
-Since the riad was beautiful, we wanted to actually enjoy it, not just sleep there.
+A dip in the rooftop pool felt like the perfect end to the afternoon.
+Plus, since the riad was beautiful, we wanted to actually enjoy it, not just sleep there.

 Last Souk Exploration

 If there are still souks on your list, swing by before dinner.
-We did one final wander and picked up a couple last-minute items.
-It felt like a proper sendoff to our 3 days in Marrakech itinerary.
-I loved checking out the carpets, ceramics, baskets, and textiles.
+We did one final wander and picked up a couple last-minute items, which felt like a proper sendoff to our 3 days in Marrakech itinerary.

 Dinner at Pepe Nero

 Pepe Nero ended up being our favorite meal in Marrakech.
 Make a reservation in advance because it fills up.
-If it had not been our last night, we would have gone back again; it was that good!
-Ending our 3 days in Marrakech itinerary with that dinner felt exactly right.
+If it had not been our last night, we would have gone back again.
+It was that good!

 Where to Stay in Marrakech, Morocco